dxrcy/cttab/README.md

 ```

 4. Replace `file:///C:/Users/yourname/yourfile.html` with the path to the local file.
 Example: `file:///C:/Users/gangstaperson/Documents/cttab/index.html`
 5. Save the file and Copy and Paste it into the root Firefox program folder.
-It is most likely `C:\Program Files\Mozilla Firefox`.
 You need to copy + paste because the folder usually has permissions that restrict editing of files.
+    - For _Windows_ (Firefox): `C:/Program Files/Mozilla Firefox`
+    - For _Linux_ (Firefox): `/usr/lib/firefox`
+    - For _Linux_ (LibreWolf): `/usr/share/librewolf`
 6. Create a new file called `autoconfig.js` and save it to Desktop
 7. Insert this code: